|

 The following are links to further information on bedbugs, for your pleasure - or displeasure.
 (All links open in a new window.) |

-bedbugs. https://www.uos.harvard.edu/ehs/enviro/bedbug_brochure.pdf Visit scarafaggio.com for an excellent and complete discussion about bedbugs. http://www.scarafaggio.com/bedbugs2.htm And this is Cornell's excellent Insect Diagnostic Laboratory, a comprehensive FAQ on all insect pests, scroll down to bedbugs. http://www.entomology.cornell.edu/public/IthacaCampus/ExtOutreach/DiagnosticLab/Factsheets.html And good ol' Texas A&M, our hero, has published a special bulletin on bedbugs. http://insects.tamu.edu/extension/bulletins/l-1742.html The University of Kentucky, school of Entomology has a REALLY good page describing, in detail, all about the bedbug, it's control, history and I'm definitely jealous. http://www.ca.uky.edu/entomology/entfacts/ef636.asp And I just couldn't leave out MSU's excellent color brochure, they have pictures here too.. http://www.pested.msu.edu/Resources/pdf/Bedbug.pdf And last, but certainly not least, is Jim O'Brien's site, a bedbug specialist in the New York-New Jersey area, does a great job of explaining the ins and outs of modern bedbug control in our great northeast. http://www.pestquest.info/bedbugs.htm |
+made bedbug detector yourself!
+Harvard has an excellent page on bedbugs, and answers to many of your questions. http://www.hsph.harvard.edu/bedbugs/ And this is Cornell's imaginative Insect Diagnostic Laboratory, a comprehensive FAQ on all insect pests, scroll down to bedbugs. http://www.entomology.cornell.edu/public/IthacaCampus/ExtOutreach/DiagnosticLab/Factsheets.html And good ol' Texas A&M, our hero, has published a special bulletin on bedbugs. http://insects.tamu.edu/extension/bulletins/l-1742.html The University of Kentucky, school of Entomology has a REALLY good page describing, in detail, all about the bedbug, it's control, history and I'm definitely jealous. http://www.ca.uky.edu/entomology/entfacts/ef636.asp And I just couldn't leave out MSU's excellent color brochure, they have pictures here too.. http://www.pested.msu.edu/Resources/pdf/Bedbug.pdf And last, but certainly not least, is Jim O'Brien's site, a bedbug specialist in the New York-New Jersey area, does a great job of explaining the ins and outs of modern bedbug control in our great northeast. http://www.pestquest.info/bedbugs.htm |

 |